did-ipns/ipns-did-resolver/README.md

 [`did-resolver`](https://www.npmjs.com/package/did-resolver) library.

 IPNS method resolution works with both IPNS (Peer ID hash) CIDs and DNSLink domains.
 Paths will be resolved as UnixFS blocks.

+Note: The default DID path is `.well-known/did.json` which is similar to `did:web`.

 Documents that resolve but have an ID that doesn't match the DID used to resolve it will throw an error.